nuvla/parent/README.md

    dependencies or delete dependencies
  - :major for major changes such as changing repository definitions

+Again, be sure to set the version **before** tagging the release.

+To tag the code and release the jar to clojars, just run the command:

+    lein release :patch

+This will do everything necessary and will bump the patch version of the artifact at the end of the process.
+You will be prompted for the passphrase of the GPG key.

-After releasing a new version on clojars, you should update all of the parent references in the child `project.clj` files.
+After releasing a new version on clojars, you should check that the jar is available from clojars and then communicate the availability of the new release to the coordinators of dependent components.

 # Troubleshooting